ProtoconNet/protocon-general-doc/docs/api/builder.rst

 | In this case, the *signer* of the seal becomes the digest node.

-* If the request body is **operation**, a new seal is created and the digest node signs.
+* If the request body is an **operation**, a new seal is created and the digest node signs.
 * If the request body is a **seal**, the seal is signed by the digest node.

 +---------------+-----------------------------------------------+